McwilliamsJacobson/starter-academic-gzjin/content/publication/GLLX2018/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Journal of Nonlinear Science
+publication: Calculus of Variations and Partial Differential Equations
-publication_short: J. Nonlinear Sci
+publication_short: Cal.
+Var.

-abstract: This work considers the rigorous derivation of continuum models of step motion starting from a mesoscopic Burton–Cabrera–Frank-type model following the Xiang’s work (Xiang in SIAM J Appl Math 63(1):241–258, 2002).
-We prove that as the lattice parameter goes to zero, for a finite time interval, a modified discrete model converges to the strong solution of the limiting PDE with first-order convergence rate.
+abstract: In this work we consider:𝑤𝑡=[(𝑤ℎℎ+𝑐0)−3]ℎℎ,𝑤(0)=𝑤0, which is derived from a thin film equation for epitaxial growth on vicinal surface.
+We formulate the problem as the gradient flow of a suitably-defined convex functional in a non-reflexive space.
+Then by restricting it to a Hilbert space and proving the uniqueness of its sub-differential, we can apply the classical maximal monotone operator theory.
+The mathematical difficulty is due to the fact that whh can appear as a positive Radon measure.
+We prove the existence of a global strong solution with hidden singularity.
+In particular, (1) holds almost everywhere when whh is replaced by its absolutely continuous part.

 # Summary.
 An optional shortened abstract.
-summary: This work considers the rigorous derivation of continuum models of step motion starting from a mesoscopic Burton–Cabrera–Frank-type model following the Xiang’s work.
+summary: We consider:𝑤𝑡=[(𝑤ℎℎ+𝑐0)−3]ℎℎ,𝑤(0)=𝑤0, which is derived from a thin film equation for epitaxial growth on vicinal surface.

 # Can only add one tag
-tags: ["Epitaxial growth"]
+tags: [""]

 # Display this page in the Featured widget?
 featured: true